AlGepe/OmniSnippets_JS/docs/stdCustomJS/intro.rst

 Welcome to the compilation of use cases and examples of how to use customJS to get what you want.
 If the :ref:`technical documentation of Omni's customJS functions<omni>` was boring, don't worry, I fell asleep writing it a couple times.

-Now we can start having fun (hopefully `Type 1 fun <http://goeast.ems.com/three-types-of-fun/>`__) and take a more relax look at how to actually use all those commands.
+Now we can start having fun (hopefully `Type 1 fun <http://goeast.ems.com/three-types-of-fun/>`__) and take a more relaxed look at how to actually use all those commands.

 For each of the examples/usages we have also built a **sample calculator**.
 This are very simple calculator just to showcase the behaviour.
 Feel free to copy their code into your calculator or play around with them but **DO NOT SAVE ANY CHANGES**.